doums/baru/README.md

 ### prerequisite

 - libnl (for wired and wireless modules)
-- pulseaudio (for sound and mic modules)
+- libpulse (for sound and mic modules)

 ### configuration